 McDermitt never had aspirations to be in entertainment.
 Growing up, he wanted to be a police officer or detective.
 Yet he fell into the radio industry at an early age, working at the local radio station at 14-years-old, where he began to discover his voice creating characters.
 Josh attended Grand Canyon University where he majored in Marketing and Public Relations, while he continued to work in radio.

-After college and after working at the radio station for more than ten years, McDermitt wanted to try his hand in stand-up comedy.
-He quickly became addicted to being in front of an audience, and telling jokes about his crazy, creative family and life experiences.
+After college and after working at the radio station for over ten years, Josh wanted to try his hand in stand-up comedy.
+He quickly became addicted to being in front of an audience, telling jokes about his crazy, creative family, and life experiences.
 Within two years of doing shows around town, he auditioned for NBC’s Last Comic Standing and made it to the semi-finals.
 As one of the 50 comics picked nationwide, the show put him on the map in the comedy world and he decided to go on the road full time.
-He toured with some of the best, opening for Joe Rogan, Louis CK, and Dave Attell.
+Josh toured with some of the best, opening for Joe Rogan, Louis CK, and Dave Attell.

 In 2011, Josh landed a series regular role on TV Land’s Retired at 35.
 For two seasons, he starred as Brandon, the pool man and best friend to Dave, a man who decides to quit the corporate rat race in New York City and retire in Florida at age 35.
 The series also presented Josh with the opportunity to work with some of the greats in acting, Oscar® Nominee George Segal, and Emmy® Award Winner Jessica Walter.
 After 20 episodes, McDermitt landed his next acting gig, a role on The Walking Dead.
 He also recurred on the final season of Mad Men.